CalebBell/fluids/docs/tutorial.rst

 Compressor Sizing
 -----------------
-Both isothermal and isentropic/polytropic compression models are implemented in fluids.
+Both isothermal and isentropic/polytropic compression models are implemented in fluids.compressible.
 Isothermal compression calculates the work required to compress a gas from one pressure to another at a specified temperature.
 This is the best possible case for compression; all actual compresssors require more work to do the compression.
 By making the compression take a large number of stages and cooling the gas